 In his spare time, James likes to play golf, go bowling, and listen to jazz music.

-In 1980, James met her wife while they were both struggling actors on the New York Theater scene.
+In 1980, James met his wife while they were both struggling actors on the New York Theater scene.
 Their first date was a spring stroll in Central Park.

 Awards & Nominations: